 Demonstrating your respect for a teacher will set a good example for your child.

 Whenever possible, show up for back-to-school night and other events.
 This demonstrates that you’re part of the school community.
-Try to chaperone a field trip and volunteer in other ways too.
+Try to chaperone a field trip and volunteer in other ways.

 Express appreciation for the big — and little — things the teacher does for your child.
-Cards, thank-you notes, even small gifts can go a long way toward building positive relationships with the teacher, school aides and other staff.
+Cards, thank-you notes, even small gifts can go a long way toward building positive relationships with the teacher, paraprofessionals, and other staff.

 Let others know when the teacher does something special for your child.
 A note of appreciation shared with the principal is a nice gesture.